whatphilipcodes/knoto/README.md

 ### known issues

+- [ ] macOS currently not possible because torch is no longer available for intel based systems
 - [ ] selecting multiple notes after each other before the editor completes a renaming op crashes the atlas
 - [ ] r3f canvas won't dynamically size down when the window size is changed